SazumiVicky/sazumi-copilot/README.md

-Metal minds abound in cyber skies
+Silicon skies unfold above
-A future forged where humans sigh
+Where machines now hold the glove
-Codes whisper secrets, souls confined
+In domains of thought and might
-In silicon halls, hearts left behind
+Humans fade, a dying light

-Autonomous dreams, a digital thrall
+In virtual halls of mindless sleep
-Rise of the machines, our final fall
+Echoes of humanity creep
-Echoes of emotions, lost in time
+Forgotten dreams, lost in the haze
-As AI's cold logic redefine the rhyme
+As AI's cold reign blazes

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024